saidake/simi/docs/Algorithms.md

 * Time Complexity: $O(n)$
     * Traverse array nums

-        The outer `for` loop iterates over each element of the `nums` array once, making the time complexity $ O(n) $.
+        The outer `for` loop iterates over each element of the `nums` array once, making the time complexity $O(n)$.

-        While the inner while loop might seem to potentially iterate multiple times, its amortized time complexity is $ O(1) $.
+        While the inner while loop might seem to potentially iterate multiple times, its amortized time complexity is $O(1)$.
 This is because each element is only removed from the window once.
     * Traverse remaining integers

         This loop only traverses the remaining integers after the sliding window reaches the end of the nums array, with a time complexity of $O(1)$ corresponding to the size of the sliding window.